carlosrod723/RiskMiner-Alpha-Discovery-MCTS/README.md

 - Default Policy: Simulation of random actions to evaluate positions
 - Backpropagation: Updating node statistics based on simulation results

-In our implementation, MCTS is used to systematically explore the space of possible alpha formulas while maintaining a balance between exploration and exploitation.
+In my implementation, MCTS is used to systematically explore the space of possible alpha formulas while maintaining a balance between exploration and exploitation.

 ### Risk-Seeking Policy Optimization
 Unlike traditional approaches that optimize for average performance, RiskMiner implements a risk-seeking policy that focuses on discovering high-reward alphas.
 This is achieved through: